yukikitayama/leetcode-python/note/binary_search.md

 - `Post-processing`
   - Binary search is implemented to use the while loop
   - Post-processing is lines of codes that needs to be done after the while loop terminates.
+- **Upper bound** is the **rightmost** possible position to insert.
+  - When there are duplicated numbers which are the same as the number to insert, the number will be inserted after them
+- **Lower bound** is the **leftmost** possible position to insert.
+  - When there are duplicated numbers which are the same as the number to insert, the number will be inserted before them

 ## Implementation